TL;DR

 BBB letter grades (A+ through F) are computed from BBB's published algorithm, which includes complaint history and resolution rate, time in business, transparency on the business profile, advertising review, and government action history.
 The grade is not a star rating from customers; it is BBB's internal score.
 The methodology is published on the BBB website and is worth reading if a grade is going to influence your hire.

-Should I only hire BBB-accredited Ohio contractors?
+Should I only hire BBB-accredited contractors?

 Does ProFix Directory list BBB grades?